-As of December 31, 2023, Mr. Badavas had outstanding options covering 15,000 Shares.
-As of December 31, 2023, Messrs.
-Badavas, Fallon, Loo and Theodosopoulos and Mss.
-Crowell, Randhawa and Aguirre held unvested RSAs in the amount of 4,234, 1,158, 3,010, 615, 1,158, 4,234 and 3,386, respectively.
-In addition, pursuant to Board approval, each year Independent Directors typically receive an additional retainer fee of either \$90,000 in cash or Shares, as elected by each individual director.
-In 2023, Messrs.
-Fallon and Loo and Ms. Crowell and Randhawa elected to receive an additional retainer fee of 5,656 Shares in lieu of cash with a total value of \$90,000.
-Mss.
-Aguirre and Woo Ho elected to receive an additional retainer fee of 2,828 Shares in lieu of cash with a total prorated value of \$45,000.
-Directors also reimbursed for their reasonable out-of-pocket expenses incurred in attending Board meetings.
+The cash compensation paid to Independent Directors during the fiscal year ended December 31, 2024 consisted of an annual retainer of \$100,000, and an additional \$60,000 for the Chair of the Board, an additional \$25,000 for the Chair of the Audit Committee and Compensation Committee, and an additional \$15,000 for the Chair of the Governance Committee.
+In addition, pursuant to Board approval, each year Independent Directors typically receive an additional retainer fee which each Director can elect to receive in cash or Shares.
+For the fiscal year ended December 31, 2024, each Director received an additional retainer of \$105,000 in cash or Shares, as elected by each individual director.
+In 2024, Messrs.
+Fallon and Loo and Mss.
+Aguirre and Crowell elected to receive an additional retainer fee of 5,723, 5,645, 5,660 and 5,790 of Shares in lieu of cash with a total value of \$105,000.
+Ms. Randhawa elected to receive an additional retainer fee of 2,898 of Shares in lieu of cash with a total value of \$52,500.
+Mr. Theodosopoulos elected to receive an additional retainer fee of 1,608 of Shares in lieu of cash with a total value of \$29,167.
+Directors are also reimbursed for their reasonable out-of-pocket expenses incurred in attending Board meetings.